arkency/posts/posts/2014-08-03-using-ruby-range-with-custom-classes.md

 what you have in the Java API.

 So to avoid confusion I decided to think about my little object that I have in mind (_January 2014_) as `YearMonth`.
-If you come up with a better name for it, leave me a comment.
+If you **come up with a better name for it, leave me a comment**.
 I honestly couldn't come up with anything different and more sophisticated.
 Maybe because _English as second language_...
 Anyway...

 ## `YearMonth` and what not...

 I the domain of _Reporting_ we often think in terms of Time periods.
-Our customers often would like to have reporting per days, weeks, months, quarters etc. When someone tells me to create a report from _January 2014_ to _May 2014_ with the accuracy of month, well...
+Our customers often would like to have **reporting per days, weeks, months, quarters etc.** When someone tells me to create a report from _January 2014_ to _May 2014_ with the accuracy of month, well...
 I would like to say in my code `YearMonth.new(2014, 1)..YearMonth.new(2014, 5)`.
 That's how my OOP part of the brain thinks about the problem.